Light Spring - whatever is that?

-Spring is always LIGHT, always Warm and always Bright.
+What exactly is a LIGHT SPRING?
+Spring is always LIGHT, always WARM and always BRIGHT.

 all the hype, every method comes down to the same straight-forward idea

 When you surround yourself with colors that echo your own natural coloring then you create balance.
 Simple!